hpc/mpifileutils/doc/rst/ddup.1.rst

 OPTIONS
 -------

+.. option:: --open-noatime

+   Open files with O_NOATIME flag, if possible.

 .. option:: -d, --debug LEVEL

    Set verbosity level.
 LEVEL can be one of: fatal, err, warn, info, dbg.